Michigan's Mission: Literacy

 1. College instructors move at a more rapid pace and have different goals for their courses.

-2. They emphasize key thinking skills, expecting students to work independently, draw inferences, interpret results, analyze conflicting information or ideas, support arguments with evidence, solve complex problems that have no obvious right answer, reach conclusions, offer explanations, conduct research, engage in consideration of ideas.
+2. They emphasize key thinking skills, expecting students to work independently, draw inferences, interpret results, analyze conflicting information or ideas, support arguments with

 3. They expect students to generally behave in ways that are respectful of the instructor, fellow students, and the course material.